 Dr. Tony Wallner in collaboration with the Division of Institutional Advancement and the Director of External Affairs has received three Department of Energy (DOE) grants for improvements in the areas of science education and research.
 The first DOE grant in 2008 entitled “Interdisciplinary Science Program and Barry University” awarded $383,000 to purchase needed instrumentation for the Department of Physical Sciences to support undergraduate research and the biochemistry specialization.
 The second DOE grant in 2010 entitled “Barry University Physical Science Improvement Project” awarded $739,000 for infrastructure improvements.
 The grant funded a new faculty research laboratory housing the research groups of two faculty members as well as a new biochemistry/advanced chemistry teaching laboratory accommodating 24 students along with a cold room for enzymatic sample preparation.
 The third DOE grant in 2011 entitled “Enhancing a Student Centered Approach to Science Education and Research” awarded $1,164,000 for infrastructure improvements and new construction.
 This grant will build a new chemical stockroom along with a new anatomy laboratory.
 It will also update faculty research space in two different buildings to accommodate the research groups of five faculty members in physical sciences and biology.
 Additionally, it will create a student computer room/study area for biology students.

 This renewable grant has been awarded to Barry University by the U.S. Department of Health and Human Services, Public Health Service, and National Institutes of Health since 1983.
 Underepresented minority students (African Americans, Hispanics, American Indians, Alaskan Natives, Asians, and Pacific Islanders) enter this two-year program as juniors.
-Visit the MARC U*STAR site for more information.
+Visit the Maximizing Access to Research Careers (MARC) site for more information.